aaronparker/vcredist/README.md

 ### Download

 #### Xml
 The XML file that contains the details about the Visual C++ Redistributables.
 This must be in the expected format.
+If the redistributable exists in the target location, it will be skipped and not re-downloaded.

 Example: download the Visual C++ Redistributables listed in VisualCRedistributables.xml to the current folder.

     .\Install-VisualCRedistributables.ps1 -Xml ".\VisualCRedistributables.xml"

 #### Path
-Specify a target folder to download the Redistributables to, otherwise use the current folder.
+Specify a target folder to download the Redistributables to, otherwise use the current folder will be used.

 Example: download the Visual C++ Redistributables listed in VisualCRedistributables.xml to C:\Redist.